-The research activity of the team is focused on the links between physiological and behavioural patterns in wild and domestic species, with special interest on mammals.
+The Animal Physiology and Behaviour team was created in 2018.
+The research activity of the team is focused on the links between physiological and behavioural patterns in wild and domestic species, with a special interest on mammals, including:

-- Feeding ecology, diet selection, digestive efficiency, and role of mineral and amino acids;
+- Feeding ecology, diet selection, and digestive efficiency;

-- Growth of secondary sexual traits like horns or antlers;
+- Development of secondary sexual traits, like horns or antlers;

 - Social structures, animal communication, and physiological effects of animal welfare and husbandry practices;

-Currently, members of our team are conducting research projects worldwide, with preference to tropical and subtropical areas.
-Including Czech Republic, Ecuador, Hungary, Mongolia, Namibia, Nigeria, Philippines, Slovak Republic, Republic of South Africa, Spain, Pakistan, Uruguay and Uzbequistan.
+Currently, our team is conducting research projects worldwide, with preference to tropical and subtropical areas, including Algeria, Czech Republic, Ecuador, Georgia, Mongolia, Namibia, Nigeria, Philippines, Poland, South Africa, Spain, and Uruguay.